AessoEng/cf-workers/README.md

-# cf-workers

-I'll create a comprehensive README file for this Cloudflare Worker that handles geofencing and email-based access control.

 # Geofencing & Email Access Cloudflare Worker

 A Cloudflare Worker that provides country-based access control (geofencing) with email authentication bypass capabilities.